rkurniawati/iceberg-maintenance-agents/README.md

 This project leverages a multi-agent system to automate the maintenance and optimization of Apache Iceberg data lakehouses.
 The system consists of a `root_agent` that orchestrates several specialized sub-agents:

 - **`iceberg_database_info_agent`**: Gathers comprehensive information about the Iceberg database, including table schemas, data file statistics, and other relevant metadata.
-- **`iceberg_maintenance`**: Executes various maintenance tasks such as data compaction, orphan file cleanup, and other optimization routines to ensure the data lakehouse remains efficient and performant.
+- **`iceberg_maintenance_agent`**: Executes various maintenance tasks such as data compaction, orphan file cleanup, and other optimization routines to ensure the data lakehouse remains efficient and performant.
 - **`iceberg_knowledge_agent`**: Provides general knowledge and best practices related to Apache Iceberg, assisting in informed decision-making for maintenance and optimization strategies.

 This agent-based approach allows for intelligent automation, where tasks are dynamically identified and executed based on the current state and needs of the Iceberg data lakehouse.